Get a free mortgage rate quote

 First of all, don't panic.
-Although banks have tightened up their lending standards considerably, it is still possible to get a refinance or a mortgage for a new home purchase even with a blot on your credit history.
+Although banks have tightened up their lending standards in recent years, it is still possible to refinance your mortgage even with a blot on your credit history.
 That's the good news.

-The bad news is that getting a refinance or other mortgage gets progressively more expensive the lower your credit score is.
-So the whole question may not be so much whether you can refinance your mortgage, but whether you can do so on terms that make the process worthwhile.
+The bad news is that getting a refinance or other home loan gets progressively more expensive the lower your credit score is.
+So the question may not be whether you can refinance your mortgage, but if you can do so on terms that make it worthwhile.

-It also makes sense to refinance, even if you can't qualify for the lowest rates, if you have an ARM that's about to reset to a higher rate or monthly payment.
-Because interest rates are low right now, it isn't likely that a regular ARM will reset to a significantly higher rate right now.
-But if you have an interest-only or option-ARM that's about to reset, you could be facing dramatically higher payments if you don't refinance.
+It also makes sense to refinance if you have an ARM that's about to reset to a higher rate or require a balloon payment..
+Because interest rates are currently low, it isn't likely that a regular ARM will reset to a significantly higher rate right now.
+But if you have an interest-only or option-ARM, you could end up with dramatically higher payments if you don't refinance.